turmoni/micropython-lib/micropython/lora/README.md

 * For SX127x it is `True` if the `PA_BOOST` `tx_ant` setting is in use (see above), and `False` otherwise.
 * For SX1262 it is `True` (indicating High Power mode).
 * For SX1261 it is `False` (indicating Low Power mode).
+* For WL55SubGhzModem it is `True` if the `PA_BOOST` `tx_ant` setting is in use (see above), and `False` otherwise.

 This parameter can be ignored if it's already known what modem and antenna is being used.

+### WL55SubGhzModem ant_sw

+When instantiating the `WL55SubGhzModem` and `AsyncWL55SubGHzModem` classes, the default `ant_sw` parameter is not `None`.
+Instead, the default will instantiate an object of type `lora.NucleoWL55RFConfig`.
+This implements the antenna switch connections for the ST NUCLEO-WL55 development board (as connected to GPIO pins C4, C5 and C3).
+See ST document [UM2592](https://www.st.com/resource/en/user_manual/dm00622917-stm32wl-nucleo64-board-mb1389-stmicroelectronics.pdf#page=27) (PDF) Figure 18 for details.

+When using these modem classes (only), to disable any automatic antenna switching behaviour it's necessary to explicitly set `ant_sw=None`.